ARMmbed/GettingStartedmbedOS/Docs/docker_install.md

 ### Using the yotta Docker and script to build projects

-There is one difference between a regular installation and a Docker Container: in Docker, you'll have to precede each yotta command with the path to the bash script you saved in the previous section.
+There is one difference between a regular installation and a Docker Container: in Docker, you have to precede each yotta command with the path to the bash script you saved in the previous section.
 For example:

 ```shell
 ../<path containing script>/yotta target frdm-k64f-gcc 	//sets the target